 TIP: VA-savvy agents can be particularly valuable to military homebuyers.
 Military-friendly agents can steer you to homes that will easily pass the VA appraisal and answer any questions you may have about the VA loan process.
 Contact Veterans United Realty at 800-985-5723 to find an agent who works routinely with military buyers.

 Drive Through Neighborhoods

 Cruising through desirable neighborhoods can be a fun way to gawk and dream.
 You may even spot a “for sale” sign in front of a gorgeous, well-priced property.
-Eight percent of buyers started their house hunt by driving through neighborhoods in search of “for sale” signs, according to the 2011 NAR report.

 TIP: Ambling through town can be a great way to understand the differences between areas.
 Neighborhoods can take on very distinct personalities, from hip and trendy to quiet and charming.
 Spend time in a variety of locations to find a neighborhood that fits your lifestyle.

 Attend Open Houses

 Dropping by an open house can be an easy way to tour a nice home and possibly meet a great real estate agent.
 Approximately 4 percent of homebuyers attend an open house as the first step of their home search, according to NAR.

 TIP: Open houses can be a great way to meet your future real estate agent.
 But be cautious of overly aggressive agents who want you to sign a buyer’s agency agreement after the first handshake.
 A buyer’s agreement creates a formal, legal relationship between you and an agent.
 Don’t enter into any agreement unless you’re convinced you’ve found the perfect agent for you.